votca/votca/share/sphinx/xtp/transport_theory.rst

     \Delta d^a_\gamma=\alpha^a_{\alpha\beta}\left(F^a_\alpha+\sum_{b\neq a} T^{ab}_{\alpha\beta}\Delta d^b_\beta \right)

-The assignment of atomic polarizabilities is called the Applequist model~\cite{Applequist_Atomdipoleinteraction_1972}.
+The assignment of atomic polarizabilities is called the Applequist model.
 Here, the polarizations are only correlated via the fields they generate (see :eq:`equ:theory:apple`) and cannot model the flow of charges across the whole molecule.
 For molecules with large conjugated systems, which can displace charges over larger distances, necessitating more advanced polarization models or a full quantum mechanical treatment are necessary.
 The system of equations, :eq:`equ:theory:apple`, has to be solved self-consistently or via matrix inversion, which both increase the computational cost approximately by one order of magnitude in comparison to a static approach.

 Letting the environment react to the excitation on the center molecule explicitly couples the QM and MM system to each other.
 So energy differences cannot be calculated for the embedded molecule but instead total energies have to be subtracted.
 For example, the first excitation energy :math:`\Omega_1` has to be calculated via: